Snow Day: Small World Play – Polar Play

 • Blue Pebbles are part of a set of Rainbow Pebbles – again make your own of these or use jar lids and fill with a little water for an extra sensory experience.

 • SumBlox numbers are brilliant as a block build and maths resource, again use any numerals you have.
+I love the new mini set of these.

 • Adding items to little bowls or trays is a very inviting way to get children to explore what they have.
 They often form integral parts of the play too helping children to sort, transport and organise their play.